- Seamless heel-to-toe transitions

 Smooth like butter

-The GlideRide 3 from Asics has "a pretty severe" rocker geometry as one tester puts it; it offers a "forward tipping" sensation that helps you roll forward seamlessly and without much effort.
+The GlideRide 3 from ASICS has a pretty sharp rocker geometry.
+In our test runs, it created a sort of forward-tipping sensation that helped our feet roll forward seamlessly and without much effort.

 Ride: Filed under fun

-The GlideRide version 3 is "not ridiculously soft," described one road runner but it delivers max-level of comfort.
-So much so that you can really log in the miles with this shoe.
+The GlideRide version 3 is not preposterously soft, but it delivers a really high level of comfort.
+So much so that we were able to clock up some long miles in this shoe.

-Although "not ridiculously soft," we can still confirm that the GlideRide 3 is among the softest shoes not only from Asics but across other brands too.
+Back in the lab, our durometer confirmed that the GlideRide 3 is among the softest shoes not only from ASICS but across other brands too.
+At 14.0 HA, this ASICS shoe is 70% plusher than road running shoes on average!

 Disclaimer: We took 5 measurements before making a final statement.
 The photo shows one of them.